timonla/timonla.github.io/_posts/2020-10-07-diet-review.md

 Looking at what contributed to the fat over the week, the coconut flakes in the breakfast and smoothies are quite up there considering how little they do for taste.
-I have tried the oat meal without the coconut flakes since looking at the numbers and don't miss it.
+I have tried the oat meal without the coconut flakes since looking at the numbers and don't miss them.
+I think they served some purpose when switching from chocolate oat drink to cocoa powder and water but considering that more than half their weight is saturated fats, they are not worth it in the long run.

 ![Cronometer Fat Results](/assets/img/blog/diet-review/cronometer-week-fat.png">